Disentangled Representation Learning for Parametric Partial Differential Equations: Experiments

-\textbf{Comparison with additional baselines. } We compare the performance of DisentangO with relevant additional baselines, i.e., VAE and $\beta$-VAE.
-We abandon the three NO-related baselines in this and the following experiments because they are black-box approximators and do not possess any mechanism to extract meaningful information without supervision.
-In this context, even the least accurate DisentangO-2 model (i.e., with $\beta_d=1$) with significantly fewer parameters outperforms the two selected baselines in Table~\ref{tab:mmnist_results} by 21.5\% and 25.2\%, respectively, with the best performing DisentangO-15 model beating the two baselines by 66.5\% and 68.0\% in accuracy, respectively.
+\textbf{Comparison with additional baselines. } We compare DisentangO with additional baselines, i.e., VAE and $\beta$-VAE.
+We abandon the three NO-related baselines in this and the following experiments as they are black-box approximators and do not possess any mechanism to extract meaningful information without supervision.
+In this context, even the least accurate DisentangO-2 model (i.e., with $\beta_d=1$) with significantly fewer parameters outperforms the selected baselines in Table~\ref{tab:mmnist_results} by 21.5\% and 25.2\%, respectively, with the best performing DisentangO-15 model beating the baselines by 66.5\% and 68.0\% in accuracy, respectively.
 We do not proceed to compare the physics discovery capability between them as the baseline models are considerably inaccurate in forward prediction.

 \textbf{Interpretable physics discovery. } To showcase the interpretability of DisentangO, we visualize its latent variables through latent traversal based on a randomly picked loading field as input in DisentangO-2, as displayed in Figure~\ref{fig:mmnist_latent_traversal} of Appendix~\ref{sec:appdx-mnist}.
 One can clearly see that the digit changes from ``6'' to ``0'' and then ``2'' from the top left moving down, and from ``6'' to ``1'' and then ``7'' moving to the right.
 Other digits are visible as well such as ``7'', ``9'', ``4'' and ``8'' in the right-most column.
 This corresponds well to the distribution of the latent clustering in Figure~\ref{fig:mmnist_scatterplot}.
 More discussions on the interpretability of DisentangO-15 can be found in Figures~\ref{fig:mmnist_l15_d10} and \ref{fig:mmnist_l15_d12} in Appendix~\ref{sec:appdx-mnist}.